jspsych/jsPsych/docs/plugins/browser-check.md

 * Support for the WebAudio API.
 * Support for the Fullscreen API, e.g., through the [fullscreen plugin](../plugins/fullscreen.md).
 * The display refresh rate in frames per second.
+* Whether the device has a webcam and microphone.
+Note that this only reveals whether a webcam/microphone exists.
+The participant still needs to grant permission in order for the experiment to use these devices.

 !!! warning
     Features with an * are recorded by parsing the [user agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Browser_detection_using_the_user_agent).